anstjvkdlf/anstjvkdlf.github.io/_posts/2023-02-04-pdsch_pdcch.md

 That's all.

-#
+---
 ### 1.1.2.
 Concept
-Why did we decided to use that amount of radio resource?
+Why did we decided to use that amount of radio resource for PDCCH?

 The reason is to carry [DCI]().
 I recommand to read what is DCI firstly.